littilesix/EasyStory/README.md

 ## 📜 Open Source License

-We recommend using the MIT License for this project.
+MIT License for this project.
- You may also choose other licenses according to your needs, such as Apache-2.0 or GPL-3.0.